lethal-guitar/RigelEngine/README.md

 yet, you cannot shoot any weapon, and you can't finish levels.

 Many of the game's other systems, like most of the menus, intro movie and story sequences etc. are already implemented.
+Not all of them are currently integrated though, e.g. the bonus screen which is shown in-between levels.

 ## Building and running